Other Infectious Risks

 Measles

-A review of the Canterbury measles response has been completed and feedback has been received from a wide group of stakeholders, including general practice teams.
+A review of the 2019 Canterbury measles response was completed and feedback has been received from a wide group of stakeholders, including general practice teams.
 CPRG extends their gratitude to general practice for their extraordinary response.
 The recommendations can be reviewed in the link below:

 Immunisation is the best protection to stop people from getting measles.
 According to the 20 November 2019 National Health Advisory, the current national priorities for active recall for MMR (measles, mumps rubella) vaccination are: